tucksravin/incidental-fox-productivity/README.md

 ### mvp

-use todos and time entries to fill in either side of the timeline with time chunks fix time zones build interface to add times and durations to todoist tasks so they can fill the left side scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]
+get time entries to render to the current page, not one behind use todos to fill in the left side of the timeline with time chunks build interface to add times and durations to todoist tasks so they can fill the left side scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]